Diana Bulimar: 2012

 In March, Bulimar competed at the Artistic Gymnastics World Cup event in Doha, Qatar.
 She placed fifth on uneven bars with a score of 14.275 and second on floor with a score of 14.725.

-In April, Bulimar competed at an international meet against France in Cholet, France.
+The following month Bulimar competed at an international meet against France in Cholet, France.
 She helped Romania to win the team competition with scores of 13.550 on uneven bars, 14.900 on balance beam, and 14.400 on floor.

-Later in April, Bulimar competed at an international meet against Germany and the United Kingdom in Ulm, Germany.
+She next competed at an international meet against Germany and the United Kingdom in Ulm, Germany.
 She helped Romania to win the team competition with scores of 13.950 on uneven bars, 14.550 on balance beam, and 14.450 on floor.

 In May, Bulimar competed at the 2012 European Women's Artistic Gymnastics Championships in Brussels, Belgium.
 She contributed scores of 13.933 on uneven bars, 14.733 on balance beam, and 14.633 on floor towards the Romanian team's first-place finish.

-In June, Bulimar competed at the Artistic Gymnastics World Cup event in Ghent, Belgium.
+In June Bulimar competed at the Artistic Gymnastics World Cup event in Ghent, Belgium.
 She placed second on balance beam with a score of 14.625 and first on floor with a score of 14.375.

 At the beginning of July, Bulimar competed at an international meet against France, Germany, and Italy in Bucharest, Romania.
 She helped Romania to win the team competition with scores of 14.100 on uneven bars, 15.400 on balance beam, and 14.500 on floor.